holtzmanjon/holtzmanjon.github.io/research/research.md

 ##### Star formation histories of Local Group galaxies

-One of my primary interests is in studying stellar populations in the Local Group through photometry of individual stars.
+One of my primary interests has been in studying stellar populations in the Local Group through photometry of individual stars.
 Much of this work was done using the Hubble Space Telescope.
 A large <a href="http://astronomy.nmsu.edu/logphot"> stellar photometry archive </a>